Azure/pcs-cli/README.md

 > Pricing information for these services can be found [here](https://azure.microsoft.com/pricing).
-Usage amounts and billing details for your subscription can be found in the
+Usage amounts and billing details for a subscription can be found in the
 [Azure Portal](https://portal.azure.com/).

 Configuration